MuskaanJ25/Trapped-In-Neural-Nets/Week 1/README.md

 ## Data Distribution

-The data that we have for our model can come from a variety of distributions.
+The data we have for our model can come from various distributions.
 Having an understanding of the data distribution helps in making an informed decision about the model that we can use.
 Let us briefly talk about some data distributions -

 * **[Bernoulli Distribution](https://towardsdatascience.com/understanding-bernoulli-and-binomial-distributions-a1eef4e0da8f)** - It has only two outcomes.
 * **[Uniform Distribution](https://www.probabilitycourse.com/chapter4/4_2_1_uniform.php)** - The probability of occurrence of all outcomes is the same.
-* **[Normal Distribution](https://www.mathsisfun.com/data/standard-normal-distribution.html)** - The probability distribution is given by some expression that forms a bell - shaped curve.
+* **[Normal Distribution](https://www.mathsisfun.com/data/standard-normal-distribution.html)** - The probability distribution is given by some expression that forms a bell-shaped curve.

 Go through **[this](https://towardsdatascience.com/probability-distributions-in-data-science-cce6e64873a7)** article to go deeper into the various data distributions that are common in Machine Learning.